jankozlowski/gameScraper/README.md

 # gameScraper
-Simple scraper informing about selected new card and board game offers
+Simple scraper informing about selected new card and board game offers.